lucaschirruINAF/SRT-Documentation/antenna.rst

    * - **Pointing accuracy (rms)**
      - 2 - 5"

-We note that while the elevation limits range from 5 to 90 degrees, observations should be planned for an elevation between 6 and 82 degrees.
-Only in exceptional cases should the observations go below 6 degrees or above 82 degrees.
+It is worth noting that while the elevation limits range from 5 to 90 degrees, observations should ideally be planned for an elevation between 6 and 82 degrees.
+Only in exceptional cases should observations fall below 6 degrees or exceed 82 degrees.

-Active surface

-The primary reflector, which is 64 m across, is made of 1008 aluminium panels (with an RMS ≤ 65 μm each) driven by 1116 electromechanical actuators.
-This *active surface* is designed to compensate for the gravitational deformations of the whole surface at different elevations.
+One of the most important features of the Sardinia Radio Telescope (SRT) is its active surface system for the primary mirror, M1.
+Comprising 1008 aluminum panels and 1116 electromechanical actuators, this primary reflector compensates for gravitational deformation in quasi-real-time and undergoes continuous adjustments during observations.
+The actuators also facilitate the conversion of the primary mirror's shaped surface to the ideal parabolic profile during primary focus observations.
+The active primary reflector panels are aligned to a surface accuracy of approximately 300 μm root mean square (RMS).

-The observer can choose among three configurations:
+Consequently, during astronomical observations, the observer can choose among three configurations:

-* shaped  in tracking (it adjusts according to the observed elevation position)
+* shaped surface in tracking mode (it adjusts according to the observed elevation position);
-* parabolic  in fixed position (optimized for El=45°)
+* ideal parabolic profile in fixed position (optimized for an elevation of 45 degrees);
-* parabolic  in tracking (it adjusts according to the observed elevation position)
+* ideal parabolic profile in tracking mode (it adjusts according to the observed elevation position).

-The shaped configuration is used for receivers in the Gregorian and BWG foci, while the parabolic configurations are used for the primary focus systems.
+The shaped configuration is used for receivers in the Gregorian (7.5-116 GHz) and BWG (1.4-35 GHz) foci, while the ideal parabolic configurations are used for receivers of the primary focus (0.3-20 GHz).

 Receivers
 =========